dyno-might/dyno-might.github.io/_posts/2020-09-17-making-the-monty-hall-problem-weirder-but-obvious.md

 1. There are 10 doors.
 A car is behind a random door, goats behind the others.
 2. Do you want what's behind door 1, or what's behind all the other doors?

-That's obvious, right?
+That's easy, right?
 Well, how about the **Monty Hall problem**?

 1. There are three doors.
 A car is behind one random door, goats behind the others.
 2. You pick one door.
-3. The host picks another door that contains a goat, and opens it.
+3. The host picks another door that contains a goat and opens it.
 4. Should you keep your original door, or switch to the other closed door?

 Many people guess it doesn't matter if you switch.
 But in reality, switching gets you the car 2/3 of the time.